MicrosoftDocs/power-platform/power-platform/admin/use-outlook-category-track-appointments-emails.md

 If you rename the category, server-side synchronization will continue to identify the category by its ID and it will be used to track and untrack Outlook items.

 > [!NOTE]
-> For Delegate scenarios category name difference between Delegate and primary Mailbox owner is not supported and may result in unexpected behavior.
-Recommendation is to match the Category name on Delegate and primary Mailbox owner.
+> For delegate scenarios, a category name difference between the delegate and primary mailbox owner is not supported and may result in unexpected behavior.
+We recommend matching the category name on the delegate and primary mailbox owner.

 **What happens if I delete the Tracked to Dynamics 365 category?**<br />
 If you delete the category, server-side synchronization will recreate it on the Exchange server in about 15 minutes.